Senior Medical Director/Program Director AHC

-Dr. Jacqueline Naeem, MD, is a Medical Director at PCCI.
-She is a graduate of the University of Manchester Medical School, Manchester, England, where she also obtained her Post-graduate diploma in Psychiatry at the University of Manchester.
+Dr. Jacqueline Naeem, MD, is a Senior Medical Director/Program Director AHC at PCCI.
+She is a graduate of the University of Manchester Medical School, Manchester, England, where she also obtained her post-graduate diploma in Psychiatry at the University of Manchester.
 She undertook postgraduate training in both psychiatry and general practice also in the UK, as well as working as a medical school examiner.
-Since joining PCCI Dr. Naeem has used her clinical experience and unique insights in several projects, particularly those with an emphasis on social determinants of health and also mental behavioral projects.
-Dr. Naeem was recently invited to sit on the Community Advisory Board for the University of Texas at Arlington for a project entitled “Optimizing housing and service locations to provide mobility to meet the mandated obligations for former offenders to improve community health and safety.”
+Since joining PCCI, Dr. Naeem has used her clinical experience and unique insights in several projects, particularly those with an emphasis on social determinants of health and also mental behavioral projects.
+Dr. Naeem was also the program leader for the U.S. Centers for Medicare & Medicaid Services (CMS) Accountable Health Communities (AHC) Model in Dallas County.

-Albert Karam, M.S., is the Director of Data Governance and Analytics at PCCI.
+Albert Karam, M.S., is the Vice President, Data Strategy Analytics at PCCI.
 He works to lead the synergy between Data Science and Technology.
 He is an expert in utilizing data from various sources to build sophisticated machine learning models to predict various outcomes in the health care delivery system.

 Albert supervises a team of data scientists, creating predictive algorithms and real-time decision support to Parkland Health Hospital System and other institutions across the Dallas/Fort Worth Area.
 He leverages data science to help improve patient outcomes both in and out of the hospital with a focus on post-acute care that keeps patients healthy to avoid hospital visits.